google-deepmind/open_spiel/docs/contributing.md

 -   **Grid Worlds**.
 There are currently four grid world games in OpenSpiel:
     Markov soccer, the coin game, cooperative box-pushing, and laser tag.
 There could be more, especially ones that have been commonly used in multiagent RL.
-Also, the current grid worlds can be improved: all use fixed grids and are fully-observable.
+Also, the current grid worlds can be improved: For example, all are fully-observable.

 -   **Heuristic Payoff Tables and Empirical Game-Theoretic Analysis**.
 Methods found in